intel/virtual-storage-manager/INSTALL.md

 Otherwise you may get conflicts between yum packages when you install VSM.

 #Automatic Deployment
-starting from 1.1, an automatic deployment tool is provided, which expects to simplifed the deployment.
+Beginning with VSM 1.1, an automatic deployment tool is provided, which expects to simplifed the deployment.
 This section will describe how to use the tool to conduct automation.

 1. Firstly, a VSM binary release package should be acquired, it may be downloaded from binary repository, or built from source (see [Build VSM](#Build_VSM)).
 Then unpack the release package, the folder structure looks as following:
 	> 	.